Hungry Happenings

 A Halloween party wouldn't be complete without some body parts!
 Take your celebration to the next level and recreate my amazingly scary Dead Man's Diner!

 Once a few guests noticed the fingers, they began showing them to everyone else.
-I saw the squeemish, turn a little green.
+I saw the squeamish, turn a little green.

 Of course, that was the whole point of this party theme.
 I did manage to gross people out with all the food and decor, but everyone realized it was in good fun and enjoyed the party.

-We actually served the food to order, which was a lot of fun for our 80 guests, but it kept the three diner staff members incredibly busy throughout the entire party.
-I don't recommend it unless you can hire caterers or some teens to do all the cooking, serving, and cleaning.
+We actually served the diner food to order, which was a lot of fun for our 80 guests, but it kept the diner staff incredibly busy throughout the entire party.

-Once all of the appetizers were eaten, we cleared the table then filled it back up with the desserts.
+Once all of the appetizers were eaten, we cleared the table and then filled it back up with the creepy Halloween desserts including a skeleton-shaped panna cotta, a Creme Brulee Pie, peanut butter fudge body parts, buckeye eyeballs, and more.

 To keep the theme going throughout the house, we turned our living room into a funeral parlor and had lots of creepy decorations, hanging heads, and severed body parts throughout the entire house.

-If you decide to use this party theme, I'd love to see pictures from your event.
+If you host a Dead Man's Diner-themed Halloween party, I'd love to see pictures from your event.

 SaveSave